 The Emergency Fund is open to any composer who is resident in the UK and the eight selected composers will each receive a £1,500 commission to write a new choral work at this difficult time.
+Applications are currently open.
 Visit the Ora Singers website for full details and to apply.
-Deadline 5 September.

 PRS Foundation Sustaining Creativity Fund

 Deadline: Monday 10th August (applications open now).
 PRS Foundation have announced a third round of their Sustaining Creativity Fund specifically for supporting Black music creators during Covid-19!
 Grants of up to £1,000 available to support artists.
 Eligibility: Open to UK-based Black music creators working in any genre and at any career level whose music careers have been impacted by COVID-19.
-Visit the PRS website to find out more and apply.
+Applications may be currently closed, check the website to see if they have reopened.
+Visit the PRS website to find out more about the Sustaining Creativity fund and to apply.